kedNalatacId/AP-YAML-Enumerator/README.md

 has 2x definitive boundaries: the minimum and maximum for the range.
 So selecting a single "split" is the same as specifying that you only want to use the minimum and maximum values.

-Generally the number of values selected for ranges 1 + the number of "splits" specified.
+Generally the number of values selected for ranges is 1 + the number of "splits" specified.
 So if you select 4 splits, then you should see minimum, intermediate 1, middle, intermediate 2, and maximum (5x values) as the values specified.
 Math will be used to choose all values.

-If more splits are specified than can possibly exist (e.g. 10 for crystals to open Ganon's Tower in ALTTP), then the max number of splits will be reduced to whatever is allowed for a given range.
+If more splits are specified than can possibly exist (e.g. 10 for crystals to open Ganon's Tower in ALTTP), then the max number of splits will be reduced to whatever is allowed for a given option.
 This allows setting generic --splits on command line and not having to worry about it breaking smaller ranges.